 Other species, like horses, turkeys, chickens, and swine, can contract their own species-specific strains of coronavirus but, like the other strains mentioned above, they are not known to be transmissible to humans.
-More information is available in AVMA’s fact sheet about coronaviruses in domestic species.
+More information is available in the American Veterinary Medical Association’s fact sheet about coronaviruses in domestic species.

-There is no data to suggest that current or previous infection with another strain of coronavirus would make your pet more or less likely to get COVID-19.
+A: There are no data to suggest that current or previous infection with another strain of coronavirus would make your pet more or less likely to get COVID-19.

-A. The FDA has been and is continuing to closely monitor the supply chain with the expectation that the COVID-19 outbreak may impact the animal medical product supply chain.
+A: The FDA has been and is continuing to closely monitor how the COVID-19 outbreak may impact the animal medical product supply chain.

 We have been reaching out to manufacturers as part of our approach to identifying potential disruptions or shortages.
 We will use all available tools to react swiftly to help mitigate the impact if a potential disruption or shortage is identified.